guilatrova/latrovacommits-articles/posts/2021/2021-05-29-python-async/post.en-us.md

 That's why we're about to use a real database with a real query.
 It was tricky to make the database/query intentionally slow (e.g. poor indexes, duplicated data, terrible joins), but the point is still valid to simulate and compare sync and async code.

+You're free to stop the API server now.

 ### 🇧🇷 Set up the database

 This script will add lots of repeated data about all cities of Brazil.
 You might want to get some coffee while the script runs.